litoj/reform.nvim/formatter/test/lua_return.out.md

 **Parameters**:
  - `t`: (table) Table
 **Returns**:
- -  : List of values
+ - List of values
+ - event containing info about the active range
+ - `is_visual`: true if the range is from visual mode